siobhanlgorman/favoureats/TESTING.md

 4. Repeat steps 1 and 2 and click sign in

 **Expected Results**
-1. Error message displays if usere does not enter a username and password
+1. Error message displays if user does not enter a username and password
 2. User signs in successfully with username and password
 3. Success message is displayed and disappears automatically
 4. User is redirected to Home page if Home is clicked

 **Actual Results**
-1. Error message displays if usere does not enter a username and password
+1. Error message displays if user does not enter a username and password
 2. User signs in successfully with username and password
 3. Success message is displayed and disappears automatically
 4. User is redirected to Home page if Home is clicked